jerryxgh/shell-window/README.md

 or run M-x smartwin-mode to toggle it.

-Then try run M-x shell or or eshell, if you want to show more buffers in smart window, please customize variable: smartwin-buffers.
+Then try run M-x shell or or eshell, if you want to show more buffers in smart window, please customize variable `smartwin-buffers` or group `smartwin`.